Small businesses lacking digital shop window as 75% shirk website

 For small businesses across the pond, 80% didn’t have their own website and 16% were confounded by the phrase “domain name”.

-Christine Teylan, CEO of UENI, which helps businesses build their online presence, said: “We know from working with small businesses the many demands business owners face day-to-day.
+Christine Telyan, CEO of UENI, which helps businesses build their online presence, said: “We know from working with small businesses the many demands business owners face day-to-day.

 “For most one or two-person companies, a website is understandably not at the top of the list of priorities.